Acellera/htmd/doc/source/simlists.rst

 Simulation lists
 ================

 HTMD can handle a large amount of simulations.
-Therefore it is necessary to create a list of the before calculating any projections.
+Therefore it is necessary to create a list of them before calculating any projections.

 Contents: